SAP-samples/teched2023-AD266/exercises/ex3/README.md

     ```
    Remember to use the same name as the destination name that is defined in the `RegistrationServiceHandler`.

-3. Now run the application with `mvn spring-boot:run`
+3. Now run the application with `mvn spring-boot:run` (from which path?)

-4. You can run `http://localhost:8080/rest/v1/getTechEdEvent` in your browser to see if the TechEd event details are fetched from the remote OpenAPI service correctly.
+4. You can run `http://localhost:8080/rest/v1/getTechEdEvent` in your browser to see if the TechEd event details are fetched from the Registration Service correctly.
    (This should return the same results as `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/1`)

 5. We will not test the endpoints for registering for TechEd or a session in TechEd now, but will do this is the subsequent exercises.

 ## Summary

-You've now successfully learnt how to use SAP Cloud SDK to consume a remote OpenAPI service in a type safe manner.
+You've now successfully learnt how to use SAP Cloud SDK to consume a remote OpenAPI service (Registration Service) in a type safe manner.

 Continue to - [Exercise 4 - Add functionality to Event Handlers: Part 2- Use CAP Remote Services](../ex4/README.md)